bilotAIcore/Azure-ML-training/README.md

 <hr>

 ## What is Azure ML Service?

+<p>Azure Machine Learning can be used for any kind of machine learning, from classical ml to deep learning, supervised, and unsupervised learning.
+Whether you prefer to write Python or R code or zero-code/low-code options such as the designer, you can build, train, and track highly accurate machine learning and deep-learning models in an Azure Machine Learning Workspace.</p>

 <p>This is a framework to streamline the building, training, and deployment of machine learning models.
 Featuring:</p>

 - Simplified machine learning with powerful, no-code, automated machine learning capabilities and open-source support